 At first glance, it comes off as chaotic.
-In exploratory testing, testers own the code to test.
+In exploratory testing, testers use their experience to find problem areas.
 Instead of following test steps, the testers use the software or may try to break it.
 Testers document defects, but at differing levels of detail, which labels this testing more chaotic.
 The idea is that without scripts, testers mimic user interaction with the software in real life.

 This testing method builds on exploratory testing with a heightened degree of structure.
 Session-based testing conducts testing during uninterrupted time-boxed sessions.
 The testing caps with a debriefing with the manager that covers the five PROOF points:

 Past: What happened?